El Corazón and the Funhouse are fantastic venues for bands to play. We have a great sound system, big stage, excellent beer selection, etc.

 Let’s take a deep breath and read the following paragraph before we fly into an avoidable hysteric tirade:

 Most local shows at The Funhouse and El Corazon are booked as a door deal.
-This means that the show has to cover our expenses (outlined as the “show deal” when booking the show) before any bands see any form of payment.
+This means that the show has to cover our expenses (outlined as the “show deal” when booking the show) before anyone sees any form of payment.
 Expenses typically include rent, sound and security costs on all ages shows, and rent and sound costs on 21+ shows.
-You are not guaranteed any money before expenses are paid, so it is in everyone’s best interest to hustle your show like a pageant mom with access to a toddler and an eyelash curler.
+You are not guaranteed any money before expenses are paid, so it is in everyone’s best interest to hustle your show.

 Again, if you are unclear on what these terms are, please contact our bookers before you argue a misunderstood point with show manager at the end of the night.